 6. Percentage of staff experiencing harassment, bullying or abuse from staff in last 12 months.

-7. Percentage believing that trust provides equal opportunities for career progression or promotion.
+7. Percentage believing the trust provides equal opportunities for career progression or promotion.

 8. In the last 12 months have you personally experienced discrimination at work from manager, team leader or other colleagues.

-The WRES has been collecting data on race inequality for 5 years now, and has allowed us to step back and take a proper look at the disparities which exist for BAME staff compared to their white colleagues.
-With 5 years of data behind us, the NHS is now able to begin to take a long-term view of race equality for the workforce of the NHS.
-At MTW we take race equality very seriously, if anything the events of 2020 have highlighted just how important it is that we make a change.
-We are really committed to making our trust inclusive for all BAME staff and take the WRES data very seriously.
-To read the WRES reports and then to see MTWs action plan out of it please see below:
+The WRES has allowed us to step back and look at the disparities which exist for BAME staff compared to their white colleagues, in order to take a long-term view of race equality for the NHS.
+We are committed to making our trust inclusive for all BAME staff and take the WRES data very seriously.

 Cultural and Ethnic Minorities Network (CEMN)